 Leakage current levels and partial discharge behavior are monitored to ensure long-term reliability.

-VCBs offer several key advantages over other circuit breakers like SF6 or oil-based types:
+VCBs offer several key advantages over other circuit breakers, like SF6 or oil-based types:

 VCBs are suitable for a broad range of power system environments: